ethz-asl/config_utilities/README.md

   * [inheritance](#Inheritance)

 # Why config_utilities
-This library was developed to provide the infrastructure to make working with config structs for object-oriented C++ libraries as simple as possible.
+This library was developed to make working with config structs for object-oriented C++ libraries as simple as possible.
-Using config_utilities based configs has the following advantages:
+Using config_utilities-based configs has the following advantages:

-* Having all parameters in a config struct rather than with other variables makes code clearer more readable:
+* Having all parameters in a config struct, rather than with other variables, makes code clearer more readable:
   ```c++
   if (x_ < config_.x_max) { doMagic(); }
   ```